satorici/satori-docs/satori_help/docs/getting-started/execution-data.md

 ### Issues

-List the findings (failed asserts and tool hits) of a report, sorted by severity:
+List the issues (failed asserts and tool hits) of a report, sorted by severity:

 | Command | Description | Example |
 | --- | --- | --- |
 | `issues` | List the issues of the report | `satori-v2 report ID issues` |
 | `issues --json` | List the issues as JSON | `satori-v2 report ID issues --json` |

-To create a GitHub security advisory from a finding use `satori-v2 issue FINDING-ID advisory` (see [Findings & Issues](../findings.md)).
+The same list is available as `satori-v2 issues ID`.
+To create a GitHub security advisory from an issue use `satori-v2 issue FINDING-ID advisory` (see [Findings & Issues](../findings.md)).

 ### GitHub Issue Creation